Genivia/RE-flex/examples/README.md

 - `reflexexample8.lxx` example RE/flex scanner adapted from the Flex documentation with C++ bison-bridge and bison-locations
 - `reflexexample9.lxx` example RE/flex scanner with Bison 3.0 %skeleton "lalr1.cc" C++ parser with bison-cc and bison-locations
 - `reflexexample10.l` example RE/flex scanner adapted from the Flex documentation to use multiple buffers
-- `reflexexample11.lxx` example RE/flex scanner with Bison 3.2 C++ parser with bison-complete and bison-locations
+- `reflexexample11.lxx` example RE/flex scanner with Bison 3.2 C++ bison-complete and bison-locations

 Regex pattern matching with the RE/flex pattern matching library
 ----------------------------------------------------------------